Back to Blog

 10 min read

 I love Docker.
 I use it for almost everything on my Unraid server.
-They all run in containers because it’s efficient and clean.
+My apps all run in isolated containers because it’s efficient, lightweight, and clean.

 But for Home Assistant?
-I treat it differently.
+I treat it entirely differently.

 Why VM over Docker?

-If you check the Home Assistant subreddit, this is the #1 debate.
-"Why waste resources on a VM when Docker is lighter?"
+If you check the Home Assistant forums, this is the #1 debate: "Why waste resources on a VM when Docker is lighter?"

-For me, it comes down to two things: Add-ons and USB Passthrough.
+For me, it comes down to two critical factors: Add-ons and Appliance-like Stability.

 When you run the "Container" version of Home Assistant, you lose the Supervisor panel.
 That means no one-click Add-on store.
-If I want to run ESPHome, Z-Wave JS UI, or File Editor, I have to set up separate Docker containers for each one and network them together manually.
+If I want to run ESPHome, Z-Wave JS UI, or a local MQTT Broker, I have to deploy separate Docker containers for each one and network them together manually.

-With a VM, I get the full HAOS experience.
-I can click "Install" on the Mosquitto Broker add-on, and it just works.
-Plus, restoring a full backup (including all those add-ons) is a single file upload.
-When my smart home controls the lights, locks, and garage doors, I want "appliance-like" stability, not a tinkering project.
+With a VM, I get the full HAOS ecosystem.
+I can click "Install" on an add-on, and it just works.
+Plus, restoring a full environment backup (including all those add-ons) is a single file upload.
+When my smart home controls the lights, the locks, and the charging schedule for my Model Y, I want appliance-level reliability, not a weekend tinkering project.

 The Setup

-Getting HAOS running on Unraid is actually easier than composing a Docker stack.
-You just need to download the image and point a VM at it.
+Getting HAOS running on Unraid is arguably easier than writing a Docker compose file.

-1. Get the Image Go to the Home Assistant installation page and look for the KVM/QEMU image (usually a .qcow2 file).
-Download that to your desktop.
+1. Get the Image Go to the official Home Assistant installation page and look for the KVM/QEMU image (it will be a .qcow2 file).
+Download it to your desktop and extract it from the .xz archive.

-2. Prepare the File Unraid needs this file to be in your domains share (or wherever you store vdisks).
+2. Prepare the File Unraid needs this file to live in your domains share (or wherever you store your vdisks).

-• Create a folder in your isos or domains share called "HomeAssistant".
+• Create a folder in your domains share called "HomeAssistant".

 • CPU Mode: Host Passthrough

-• Logical CPUs: 2 (You rarely need more unless you are compiling ESPHome heavily)
+• Logical CPUs: 2 (Plenty, unless you are heavily compiling ESPHome devices).

 • BIOS: OVMF

-• Primary vDisk Location: Select "Manual" and point it to the .qcow2 file you uploaded.
+• Primary vDisk Location: Select "Manual" and point it directly to the .qcow2 file you just uploaded.

 • Network Bridge: br0

 Important: Before you click create, uncheck "Start VM after creation."
-We need to make one tweak.
+We need to make one final hardware tweak.

 The USB Passthrough (Zigbee/Z-Wave)

-This is the part that scares people, but Unraid makes it simple.
+This is the part that intimidates people, but Unraid makes it beautifully simple.

 Give it about 2-3 minutes to boot up.
 Open your browser and go to http://<YOUR-UNRAID-IP>:8123.